New poll on OSCARS shows Americans are zzzzzz soooo sleepy what? | John Hawkins' Right Wing News

 Uh..you know that one guy, in that one kinda movie, that did something about something?
 I think?

 THAT there is a little summary on just what the average American might sound like while handing over a trophy at an awards show for celebrities.
-You know..those shows where they get all dolled up to celebrate themselves and have Beyonce get up and perform a song where’s she’s a Goddess and everyone must worship her?
+You know…those shows where they get all dolled up to celebrate themselves and have Beyonce get up and perform a song where she’s a Goddess and everyone must worship her?

 Think…FIRST COMMANDMENT.
 Bad juju there….

-Anyhow..a national research group poll just conducted a poll that shows 60 percent of Americans polled in early February could not name a single best-picture nominee.
+Anyhow…a national research group just conducted a poll that shows 60 percent of Americans polled in early February could not name a single best-picture nominee.

-I love movies don’t get me wrong.
-One of my favorite things to do is catch a flick at the theatres…but not because of the actors.
+I love movies, don’t get me wrong.
+One of my favorite things to do is catch a flick at the theaters…but not because of the actors.
 I enjoy the storytelling…because it de-stresses me, allows me to get out of my head and into a whole other world for a little while.

-However, I don’t look to the actors and actresses as ones to be worshipped over it.
+However, I don’t look to the actors and actresses as ones to be worshiped over it.
 Why?
 They are getting paid bank already for their work…why do they need my appreciation and adoration?
-They get it in the form of the freaking ticket I bought to watch their movie, and my facebook post after telling my friends and family it was awesome and they should watch it.
+They get it in the form of the freaking ticket I bought to watch their movie and my Facebook post after telling my friends and family it was awesome and they should watch it.

 That’s plenty recognition.
 Right?